-One Community is founded on principles of freedom, love, and acceptance in the spirit of great leaders like Martin Luther King Jr., Gandhi, and the Dalai Lama.
+One Community is founded on principles of freedom, love, and acceptance.
 Our purpose is to create a place where people feel free to be themselves while living specifically focused on what is for The Highest Good of All and positively and permanently transforming the world for everyone.
 Key focuses we feel embody this at One Community include creating a place of loving connection, spiritual diversity, proactive communication, and celebrating the diversity that is humanity.

 This page explores these concepts further with the following sections: